 However, if you don’t plan on getting things out of your carry-on and don’t plan to sleep during the flight, then it’s a good idea to put your carry-on directly above you – especially because of COVID since other passengers don’t want you hovering over them if you need to get things from your bag mid-flight.

-If you do put your bag in the overhead bin across the aisle from you, then be prepared for your seatmates to snap, since they think the space above them is theirs and theirs alone, even though it’s not.
-I’ve had multiple people yell at me but when I calmly explained, why they usually agreed it makes sense.
+If you do put your bag in the overhead bin across the aisle from you, then be prepared for your seatmates to say something, since many think the space above them is theirs and theirs alone, even though it’s not.
+I’ve had people yell at me but when I calmly explained why, they usually agreed it makes much more sense.
 Plus, they can use the space above you, since you’re not using it and then they can keep an eye on their own stuff.
+Win-win.